mph-/lcapy/README.md

 Updates
 -------

+- Version 0.38 reverts the experimental behaviour of 0.37.
+Instead it introduces new classes for general immitances that tries to display them in the most suitable format.

 - Version 0.37 changes the API for admittances and impedances.
 The attributes Y and Z return the impedance in terms of omega rather than s as in the previous versions.
 The old behaviour is provided